 Gervelis Law Firm’s experienced Columbus personal injury attorneys work with accident victims every single day.
 We proudly serve Youngstown, Akron, Toledo, Columbus, Canfield, Warren, and all of Ohio.
 We know what evidence to look for, what questions to ask, and how to turn that information into a strong legal case.

-If you or a loved one have been injured in a motorcycle accident in Columbus, contact Gervelis Law today for a free consultation online or by calling 330-533-6565.
+If you or a loved one has been injured in a motorcycle accident in Columbus, contact Gervelis Law today for a free consultation online or by calling 330-533-6565.